Categories

 • The filling makes a wonderful custard, just pour filling into custard cups and top with cultured cream and a sprinkle of cinnamon.

-• Substitute 2 egg yolks for the chia seeds in the crust, if you tolerate them.
+• Substitute 2 egg yolks for chia seeds in crust, if tolerated.

-• Have you transitioned into stage 2?
-Here is the recipe for my pumpkin pie with an almond crust.
+• If you transitioned to B.E.D. stage 2, here is recipe for pumpkin pie with an almond crust.

-*It’s best to limit or avoid kuzu root if you are experiencing diarrhea or abdominal pain.
+*Best to limit or avoid kuzu root if you experience diarrhea or abdominal pain.

 This blog post may contain affiliate links, you can read here to learn more.